jungho/k8s-bootcamp/monitoring-logging/README.md

 #5.
 Take a look at what was installed
 kubectl get pods -n monitoring

 #6.
-Port-forward to the Grafana dashboard
+Create a Loadbalancer service to access the Grafana dashboard
-kubectl port-forward $(kubectl get  pods --selector=app=kube-prometheus-grafana -n  monitoring --output=jsonpath="{.items..metadata.name}") -n monitoring  3000
+kubectl create -f dashboard-service.yaml

 #7.
-Open up a brower to http://localhost:3000 and you will see the Grafana dashboard.
+Get the external IP of the service then access the dashboard via your browser.

 ```